ceyhunsen/ceyhunsen.github.io/README.md

 # Ceyhun Şen's Personal Website

+> [!IMPORTANT]
+>
+> This was the latest state of my personal website, before I decided to
+> discontinue it.
+It might not get compiled because I deleted some of the
+> personal information necessary to compile this website.

 This directory includes my (Ceyhun Şen) personal website and resume source.

 If you want to check out this website, visit